Requirements of the STSC Major (14 cu)

 How to know if you are on track to graduate.docx (download this chart)

-- STSC Department Electives: are those courses listed on the STSC Department Electives page.
+- STSC DEPARTMENTAL ELECTIVES: Courses listed on the STSC Department Electives page.
 Courses from abroad, other departments or other schools cannot fulfill the department course requirement

 - SUBMAJOR COURSES: Pre-approved courses for the submajors count automatically and do not need to be petitioned.